sonatype-nexus-community/vscode-iq-plugin/README.md

 If you are using IQ Server v76 or above, you can create a [user token](https://help.sonatype.com/iqserver/automating/rest-apis/user-token-rest-api---v2) and save this in the password field instead.
 The added benefit of doing this is that you are not storing your IQ Server password in plaintext, and rather a user token that can be deleted, etc... if need be.

+## Outstanding Issues

+* GoLang support is only for Linux or OS/X but not for Windows.